-- 1. The illustrator, Susan L. Roth, chose to use the highly visual and technical art form of collage to illustrate the book.
+- 1. The illustrator, Susan L. Roth, chooses to use the highly visual and technical art form of collage to illustrate the book.
 How does this technique help tell the histories of the parrots and Puerto Rico?
-Have students study the art in Parrots Over Puerto Rico and the art in The Mangrove Tree: Planting Trees to Feed Families.
+Have students examine the book.
 What materials does the illustrator use to make her collages?
 Invite students to make their own collages using construction paper, newspapers, magazines, cloth, and other recycled materials.
-Have students reflect on the materials, time involved, and process of creating a collage. - Let students create parrot masks by decorating paper plates, paper bags, or cardboard from cereal boxes.
+Have students reflect on the materials, time involved, and process of making a collage. - Let students create parrot masks by decorating 2. paper plates, paper bags, or cardboard from cereal boxes.
 Encourage students to add feathers that match the colors of Puerto Rican parrots.
 You can find ready-made feathers in arts and crafts stores, or challenge students to study the artwork in the book and then cut feathers from construction paper.
 Make sure to cut out spaces for the eyes and add a paper beak.
 The masks can be completed with either string, so they can be tied around students' heads, or with a popsicle stick glued to the bottom, so students can hold up their masks in front of their faces.